 - 1.7 We will consult you about any proposed increase in rent and have regard to your opinions before we make our decision.
 We are entitled to change the amount of rent, as long as we tell you in writing at least four weeks before the beginning of the rental period when the change is to start.
-We will not normally change the rent charge more than once every twelve months.
-You have a right to a statement of our rent policy.
-See paragraph 8.3 for more details. - 1.8 You are responsible for payment of the Council Tax and any other burden imposed by the Local Authority or water authority. - 1.9 If you break any part of this Agreement, we may: - take legal action against you (including eviction proceedings) AND - charge you for any resulting losses we have suffered including any legal expenses as assessed by the court. - 1.10 You can telephone us or write to us if you would like to know more about anything contained in this Agreement.
+We will not normally change the rent more than once every 12 months.
+You have a right, on request, to a statement of our Rent Policy.
+See paragraph 7.3 for more details. - 1.8 You are responsible for payment of the Council Tax and any other burden imposed by the Local Authority or water authority. - 1.9 If you break any part of this Agreement, we may: - take legal action against you (including eviction proceedings); AND - charge you for any resulting losses we have suffered including any legal expenses as assessed by the court. - 1.10 You can telephone us or write to us if you would like to know more about anything contained in this Agreement.
 We will do our best to help you.
-You can also get independent advice and information from a number of organisations such as Law Centres, Solicitors, Housing Advice Centres, Citizens Advice Scotland, Tenants Associations, and the Equality and Human Rights Commission. - 1.11 If you want another copy of this Agreement, we will provide one on request.
-If you want a copy of it in another language or another format (such as Braille or audio tape), please tell us and we will provide you with one as soon as we can.
+You can also get independent advice and information from a number of organisations such as Law Centres, Solicitors, Housing Advice Centres, Citizens Advice Bureaux, Tenants Associations, the Commission for Racial Equality, the Equalities and Human Rights Commission. - 1.11 If you want another copy of this Agreement, we will provide one on request.
+If you want a copy of it in another language or another form (such as Braille or audio tape), please tell us and we will provide you with one as soon as we can.
 However, in the event of any dispute, it is this version of the Agreement which is binding on you and us.